 A: I was 19.
 What was my reaction going to be?
 It was to go to a fat farm in Texas with Lady Bird Johnson and Dear Abby.
 And I remember Lady Bird saying: “What’s the name of the film again?
 Car Wars?”
 I didn’t lose the 10 pounds.

-In the 70s at least, George Lucas was about a thousand light years from being a feminist or anti-racist.
-I doubt it ever occurred to him whether or not girls would come to see the films, and I doubt he cared one way or the other.
-So in a way, I feel like Abrams was just stating a fact, and also his intent to change that fact once and for all.
+In the 70s at least, I suspect George Lucas was about a thousand light years from being “woke.”
+I doubt it ever occurred to him whether or not girls would come to see the films, and I doubt it occurred to him to care one way or the other.
+So in a way, I feel like Abrams was just making a well-founded assessment, and also his intent to change the franchise once and for all.
 Certainly the casting of the new film looks radically more inclusive in terms of both gender and race.
 And we know Disney recognizes the power of little girls in buying movie tie-ins.